hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/cdata/__init__.md

 2. **Example Fixture:** The `graber_instance` fixture provides an instance of the `Graber` class.
 Adapt this fixture to use the correct constructor of your `Graber` class.

-3. **Realistic Tests:** The example test cases now demonstrate how to use `graber_instance` to call methods and assert their results.
+3. **Realistic Tests:** The example test cases now demonStarte how to use `graber_instance` to call methods and assert their results.
 These examples test the fundamental functionality but are placeholder.
 You must create specific tests for *every* method, including edge and invalid cases.

 4. **Edge Cases:** Added placeholder tests for empty data (`test_graber_get_data_empty`, `test_graber_process_data_empty`).
 Modify and add more edge cases as appropriate.